 Research Program on Forecasting

-As of May, 2013, the GW Economics department is listed as #21 of the top insitutions in the field of forecasting around the world according to IDEAS!
+As of January 2014, the GW Economics department is listed as #23 of the top institutions in the field of forecasting around the world according to IDEAS!
+Our own Herman Stekler is ranked 23rd internationally as an author in the field.

 The Research Program on Forecasting supports research, teaching, and dissertation supervision in forecasting as part of the Department of Economics and the Center for Economic Research at The George Washington University.
 The current research interests of program members include a wide range of studies on the methodology of forecasting and forecast evaluation as well as preparation of macroeconomic and microeconomic forecasts.
 In addition, program members have supervised dissertations that focus on the theory and application of forecasting.